Overview of the National Practice Notes

 On 18 September 2017 the Federal Court revoked the version of the Interest on Judgments Practice Note (GPN-INT) issued on 25 October 2016 and issued the new Interest on Judgments Practice Note (GPN-INT) effective immediately.

-On 15 May 2017 the Federal Court issued the Federal Crime and Related Proceedings (CRIME1) effective immediately.
+On 15 May 2017 the Federal Court issued the NPA practice note - Federal Crime and Related Proceedings (CRIME1) effective immediately.

 Review of Practice Notes

-See below further information about the new practice notes and how they take effect.
+See below for further information about the Court’s practice notes and how to provide feedback on them.

 Practice notes are used to provide information to parties in proceedings in the Court and their lawyers on particular aspects of the Court's practice and procedure.
 Practice Notes are issued by the Chief Justice upon the advice of the Judges of the Court pursuant to the Court's inherent power to control its own processes.
 In general, practice notes are issued to: